jthurst01/OrgLimits/README.md

 5. Add the Custom Tab "OrgLimits" to your Tab Layout, or go to `/apex/OrgLimits` to view your daily limits

 ## Open Issues to Remember
-1. There are no tests included in the package
+1. If there is an error form the API call, the Visualforce Page will not have any data in the gauges
-2. If there is an error form the API call, the Visualforce Page will not have any data in the gauges
+2. The running user must have access to teh Salesforce API

-3. The running user must have access to teh Salesforce API
+To install as unmanaged package click [here](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t360000007Qyp)